desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 ### Baseline Performance
 We developed two baseline methods for the community to benchmark with.
 The code are in the "baseline methods" folder and the details are in the readme files under that folder.
+The methods are described in [Sample-Efficient Deep Learning for COVID-19 Diagnosis Based on CT Scans](https://www.medrxiv.org/content/10.1101/2020.04.13.20063941v1)

+If you find the code useful, please cite:

+    @Article{he2020sample,
+      author  = {He, Xuehai and Yang, Xingyi and Zhang, Shanghang, and Zhao, Jinyu and Zhang, Yichen and Xing, Eric, and Xie,       Pengtao}, title   = {Sample-Efficient Deep Learning for COVID-19 Diagnosis Based on CT Scans}, journal = {medrxiv},
+      year    = {2020},
+    }

 ### Contribution Guide
  - To contribute to our project, please email your data to jiz077@eng.ucsd.edu with the corresponding meta information (Patient ID, DOI and Captions).